-The set gillnet fishery was observed from 1991-94 and then only in Monterey Bay during 1999-2000, where 20-25% of the local fishery was observed.
+1The set gillnet fishery was observed from 1991-94 and then only in Monterey Bay during 1999-2000, where 20-25% of the local fishery was observed.
 There are no estimates of common dolphin mortality in this fishery because of a lack of recent observer effort.
+Observer coverage in this fishery resumed in 2006 (12 sets observed) and continued into 2007 (248 sets observed).